 Investigating desired career

-I knew going into this mentorship that I wanted to work in assistive technology, with the goal of developing tools for students with disabilities.
+I knew going into this mentorship that I wanted to work in assistive technology.
 By working with students who have disabilities and students without them in a computer lab setting, I learned a lot about how they use technology and how it can help them.

 Practicing and applying skills

-On many days, I was helping students learn to outline, create, and edit videos, a useful skill I had learned when I was their age.
+On many days, I was helping students learn to outline, create, and edit videos.
+This was a useful skill I had learned when I was their age.
 I was able to learn a surprising amount of information about video production while working with them, as well as pass down what I had learned to these students.

-Being the oldest sibling, I have developed natural leadership qualities, and working with an elementary school really helped me to refine these skills.
-I learned a lot about how to explain topics and work with students, as well as learn to be a role model, especially for the 9-11 year old students.
+Being the oldest sibling, I have developed natural leadership qualities.
+Working with an elementary school really helped me to refine these skills.
+I learned a lot about how to explain topics and work with students.
+I also could learn how to be a role model, especially for the 9-11 year old students.